Stinging eyes: Causes and treatments for burning eyes

-If you are an allergy sufferer, your doctor may prescribe specific eye drops that can minimize the burning you might usually experience during allergy season.
+If you are an allergy sufferer, your doctor (GP) or optometrist may prescribe specific eye drops that can minimise the burning you might usually experience during allergy season.
 These drops differ from oral allergy medicines, which can sometimes cause eyes to burn by drying them out.

-If you are taking an allergy medication, or any other medication that you believe is causing your eyes to burn, make sure you discuss your concerns with your doctor before discontinuing use.
+If you are taking an allergy medication, or any other medication that you believe is causing your eyes to burn, make sure you discuss your concerns with your optometrist before discontinuing use.

 Cool compresses gently applied over your closed eyelids also can help soothe burning eyes.

-If your burning eyes are accompanied by pain or excessive light sensitivity, or if you have any eye discharge, blurred vision, eye floaters or flashes of light, double vision or other unexpected symptoms, contact your eye doctor right away for immediate attention.
+If your burning eyes are accompanied by pain or excessive light sensitivity, or if you have any eye discharge, blurred vision, eye floaters or flashes of light, double vision or other unexpected symptoms, contact your optometrist right away for immediate attention.

-Even if none of these additional symptoms occur, you should contact your eye doctor if your eyes continue to burn for more than a few days.
+Even if none of these additional symptoms occur, you should contact your optometrist if your eyes continue to burn for more than a few days.